mnr/writing-wip/emdr astro/day in the life of/ditlo nakamura.md

 "Thank you," responds Dr. Bail.
 "Have you had any responses to your dating profile?"

-This question stops Nakamura for a moment; *Does not compute*.
+Nakamura stops for a moment; *Does not compute*.
 He wasn't aware Dr. Bail was reading his mail.
 "That's rather personal.
 But since you asked and since you aren't really here, I haven't received any answers."

 "How does that make you feel?"